 Health Benefits of Drinking Tea

 Do you have a cup of coffee every morning?
 Well, you may want to switch up your morning routine by having a cup of tea instead.
-Your body will thank you.
-Though it has less caffeine than coffee, which is a main reason people drink coffee, tea has several health benefits.
+Your body will thank you for it.
+Though it has less caffeine than coffee, which is the main reason people drink coffee, tea has several health benefits.
 For instance, tea contains cancer-fighting antioxidants and energy boosters, as well as protects bones!
-And that’s not all.

 Benefits of Black Tea